primordial-analytics/primordial-analytics.github.io/_casestudies/05-department-creation.md

 ![alt][image]{: .img-fluid }

-What an awesome problem to have!
+What an imposing problem!
 A funded advanced analytics effort.
 We loved this engagement: it involved equal parts projects, process, and people.
-At a high-level, the Client's reporting unit needed a strategic road map that aligned them with the advanced analytics initiative.
+At a high-level, the Client’s reporting unit needed a strategic road map that aligned them with the advanced analytics initiative.
 We helped craft that road map and put it into action.

-The first step was learning and enunciating the Client's vision and mission in terms of analytics.
-This involved interviewing the C-level executive team and various department heads with vested interests in analytics.
+The first step was learning and enunciating the Client’s vision and mission in terms of analytics, which involved interviewing the C-level executive team and various department heads with vested interests in analytics.
 Further interviews with the people in the reporting unit yielded a list of core values that they expected in themselves, their mission, and their leaders.

-A thorough self-audit was then conducted (effort-value of existing projects, a group S.W.O.T., a company P.E.S.T., readiness, competitive advantages, etc.).
+We conducted a thorough self-audit of the existing teams (effort-value of existing projects, a group S.W.O.T., a company P.E.S.T., readiness, competitive advantages).
 With these inputs in-hand, they were synthesized into strategic focuses for the new AA group.
 Alongside the leaders of the reporting unit, we crafted near- and long-term objectives for the new group to pursue.
-Each near-term objective was additionally sliced into a series of goals with defined metrics/KPI's and estimated time lines.
+We then sliced each near-term objective into a series of goals with defined metrics/KPI’s and estimated timelines.

-A major part of the road map was people and their development.
+A significant part of the road map was people and their development.
 The short-term solution was embedding Primordial teams to do project work while also assisting in the hiring of experienced people to lead the new AA group.
-Another major hurdle was the deployment of new technologies and development tools (e.g. AWS, Docker, GitHub, Airflow, Presto) to create efficiencies for the new group.
-The Primordial teams owned the roll-out of, and training on, these systems for seamless handover.
+Another major hurdle was the deployment of new technologies and development tools (e.g., AWS, Docker, GitHub, Airflow, Presto) to create efficiencies for the new group.
+The Primordial teams owned the roll-out of and training on, these systems for seamless handover.